Plastics workers operate the machinery that makes, assembles and repairs plastic, composite and rubber products.

 Pay for plastics workers varies depending on experience:

-- Apprentices usually earn between the minimum training wage and the minimum wage an hour.
+- Apprentices usually earn the minimum training wage or minimum wage an hour.

-- Plastic workers with one to four years' experience can earn $19 to $20 an hour.
+- Plastic workers can earn up to $25 an hour.

 Sources: Competenz, 2017; Census, 2013.